Rating: 5.00

 Once you’re done sautéing the ginger-garlic paste with that beautifully browned onion paste, add the Kashmiri chili powder, turmeric powder, potatoes, chicken and salt to the onion and ginger-garlic mixture.

-Raw chicken, turmeric, Kashmiri red chili powder, raw potatoes and salt in a cooking pan with a wooden ladle
+Raw chicken, turmeric, Kashmiri red chili powder, raw potatoes and salt in a cooking pan with a wooden ladle.

 Toss the chicken and potatoes with all the spices and the onion ginger-garlic mixture.